ddnexus/elastics-doc/source/doc/1-Flex-Project/1-Overview.md

 # {{ page.title }}

-Flex is the ultimate ruby client for [elasticsearch][], it is powerful, fast and efficient, easy to use and customize.
+Flex is the ultimate ruby client for [elasticsearch][].
+It is powerful, fast and efficient, easy to use and customize.

 It covers ALL the elasticsearch API, and transparently integrates it with your app and its components, like `Rails`, `ActiveRecord`, `Mongoid`, `ActiveModel`, `will_paginate`, `kaminari`, `elasticsearch-mapper-attachments`, ...